codestag/stagtools/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.1.2 =
+If you're using Google Maps shortcode anywhere on your site.
+Please make sure fill-in the API key for Google Maps under Settings > StagTools > API key.

 = 1.2.6 =
 Fixes an issue with buttons shortcodes not showing icons in some cases.